thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * WordPress 2.8

 = Version 1.5.3 =
+ * admin: you can now enable/disable some widgets
  * wordpress-mu: by default, all new blogs have the plugin enabled
  * wordpress-mu: by default, a new blog import your Tracking ID and region